Software-Tools-Fall-25/Group_1_Project_Repo/README.md

   to determine if we want to use it for the project
 - Shared the food access data with team members via email to review
 - Submitted project topic to Canvas
+- Created a map visualization in Tableau of Massachusetts showing the average food insecurity score by county
+- Created a map visualization in Tableau of Massachusetts showing the average of each health metric by county
+- Used the initial scatterplot Laurel created to make a scatterplot that focuses on Massachusetts's food insecurity and health metric correlation
+- Created a dashboard with both maps and the scatterplot that can be filtered by health metric

 ## Emily